Flurpiridaz (18F): Mechanism of action

-The radioactive signal is proportional to the blood flow; therefore, the healthy tissue is more radioactive than infarcted one.
-It is partially selective towards the left ventricle than the right ventricle.
+The radioactive signal is proportional to the blood flow; therefore, healthy tissue is more radioactive than infarcted one.
+It is partially selective towards the left ventricle over the right ventricle.
 Moreover, mitochondrial uptake of the drug is dependent on mitochondrial membrane potential, which explains its mechanism of action.

 Pharmacokinetics

 Flurpiridaz (^{18}F) has peak blood radioactivity at 2.3 minutes after administration, followed by a rise and plateau.
 Distribution of this radiopharmaceutical is complex, as it transfuses into the liver (13%), kidneys (9%), brain (8%) and epicardium (3%, radioactivity retains for 1 hour after administration).
 Full clearance is achieved within 48 hours.
 Only metabolites of flurpiridaz are excreted, mainly in urine and feces.
 Flurpiridaz metabolises into many different polar metabolites.

-There are no differences in pharmacocinetics in different groups according to age, sex, body mass index (BMI), diabetic status, Clid Pugh A hepatic impariment and renal impairment at eGFR≥19-89 mL/min).
+There are no differences in pharmacokinetics caused by age, sex, body mass index (BMI), diabetic status, Clid Pugh A hepatic impairment and renal impairment at eGFR≥19-89 mL/min.

 Chemistry

 Radiation characteristics

-Flurpiridaz (^{18}F) has a halflife of 109.8 minutes and the main photons useful for imagin are those resulted from gamma decay through interaction of the positron with an electron.
+Flurpiridaz (^{18}F) has a halflife of 109.8 minutes and the main photons useful for imaging are those resulting from gamma decay through interaction of the positron with an electron.